Header image

 Working remotely comes with some uncertainty and staff may not know if or when they may be asked to be in the office.
-To clearly set out what your workplace policies regarding remote working are, you should adopt a Working from home policy.
+To clearly set out what your workplace policies regarding remote working are, you should adopt a Working from home policy or a Hybrid working policy.

 Encourage clear boundaries